AlexxNB/svelte-docs/docs_src/src/docs/pages/theming.md

 ### Colors

-You can change the colors of the current theme by changing custom properties in the `src/theme/styles.css` file.
+To tune the colors of the current theme just edit custom properties in the `src/theme/styles.css` file.

 ### Styles

-You can find all styles of the site in the `src/theme/styles` directory.
+All styles of the site are in the `src/theme/styles` directory.
+Any of this `*.css` files should be imported in the `src/theme/styles.css` file.

 ### Layout